thodoriszisimopoulos/IR_Climate_Change/README.md

 - Create an algorithm wich will take as an input a question from the user and returns the most relevant answer from the knowledge base.

+## Get Started

+In order to get started please follows the steps:

+- Open an anaconda promt
+- Navigate to the folder you want:                  cd <"path_to_folder">
+- Clone the repo to your local computer with:       git clone <"https_url">
+- Create a virtual environment:                     conda create -n <"envname"> python=3.11
+- Activate virtual environment:                     conda activate <"envname">
+- Install libraries needed:                         pip install -r requirements.txt